EV Common Charger Grant

 Co-funded components

-Owners of the chargers, whether an EV Charging Operator or the owners of the NLPR (e.g. the management corporation of a strata-titled development), can apply for ECCG to cover three upfront cost components of charger installation:
+Owners of the chargers, whether an EV Charging Operator (EVCO) or the owners of the NLPR (e.g. the management corporation of a strata-titled development), can apply for ECCG to cover three upfront cost components of charger installation:

-1. Charging system (e.g. charger equipment);
+1. Charging system (e.g. charger equipment, router);

 2. Licensed electrical worker fees; and